mkorz/LastPassRecovery/README.md

 #### Usage
 Just compile and run.
 If a password is found, it will be written to the console.
 Make sure no one is snooping on you ;)

+Please note - you have to run the program on ** the very same PC ** and under ** the very same account ** you were using when the password was saved, as the LastPass plugin utilizes [Protected Data](https://msdn.microsoft.com/en-us/library/system.security.cryptography.protecteddata(v=vs.110).aspx) storage.

 #### FAQ (short)
 Q: Can I retrieve my master password if I have not saved it on my PC?